techiediaries/efficientcoder2/_posts/new/2022-09-14-2-run-javascript-server-nodejs.md

 ---
 layout: post
-title: "How to Use Node.js to Run JavaScript on Servers"
+title: "[2] How to Use Node.js to Run JavaScript on Servers"
 image: "images/content/updating-angular-cli-projects.png"
 excerpt: "Node.js is an open source software platform and runtime environment that makes use of an event-driven, non-blocking input/output (I/O) architecture to enable users to run JavaScript on your server.
 In 2009, Ryan Dahl developed Node.js on based on Google Chrome's JavaScript Engine (V8 Engine)."
 categories: [webdev]